 Long time RSL collaborator, drummer, and educator, Alex Forryan gives his tips on how to make the most of teaching drums online.

 Covid-19 has impacted our normal lives hugely, and the way in which we now learn music is no exception to this.
-A lot of teaching has now moved online with some very successful results, and with such uncertainty ahead this may become the 'new normal' for a significant period of time.
+A lot of teaching has now moved online with some very successful results, and although things are looking up, many teachers will be thinking about keeping a certain amount of online work in their schedule.

 Many teachers who make up the RSL Teacher Registry and our associated centres across the world have seamlessly transitioned from face to face lessons to video lessons and are seeing some great results.